- Solar advice hub

 If caught early on, damage can sometimes be repaired, but if not, the battery may need to be replaced.

-In these situations, it can be easy for panels to shatter â especially as the best models are designed to do so if theyâre struck, just like the tempered glass in phone screens, oven doors, and car windscreens.
+The best models are actually designed to shatter if theyâre struck, just like the tempered glass in phone screens, oven doors, and car windscreens.

-The Sunsave Guarantee includes 24/7 monitoring of your solar & battery system, troubleshooting of any issues, and it will also be insured by Aviva against damage, fire and theft.
+The Sunsave Guarantee includes 24/7 monitoring of your solar & battery system, troubleshooting of any issues, and it will also be insured by Aviva against damage, fire, and theft.

 A build-up of dust on solar panels can reduce their output by up to 30% a month, according to the Massachusetts Institute of Technology (MIT).